 Programming will run for two academic semesters, with a select cohort of students starting each fall and ending in the spring.
-There are ten skills-training sessions, approximately two a month, beginning in October and ending in May.
+There are eight skills-training sessions, approximately two a month, beginning in October and ending in April.
 In addition, there are mentoring sessions with prominent figures in political life and networking events with current cohort members and Oval Office alumnae.

 No, Oval Office is a non-partisan initiative.
 We invite speakers and trainers from across the political spectrum.

 Yes, participating students may apply for financial support for a summer internship, giving them the chance to utilize acquired skills in a real-world political setting.
 The internship is another tool to prepare students for life as a candidate and elected official, enabling them to learn about navigating electoral politics first hand.

 Yes, students will have the opportunity to advance their political careers by connecting with elected officials, campaign professionals and Oval Office alumnae.
 We also encourage students to remain active in the Oval Office network through Facebook.

 WAPPP encourages all highly motivated Harvard University students currently enrolled in a graduate program to apply.

 Yes, international students are welcome to apply.
 We have had Oval Office alumnae from Argentina, Australia, Austria, Bhutan, Canada, China, France, Germany, Greece, India, Israel, Italy, Macedonia, Mexico, Morocco, Nigeria, Pakistan, Poland, Senegal, South Africa, Sri Lanka, Tanzania and the United Kingdom among other nations.

 There are 8 skills-training sessions a year.
 If you are unable to attend one session, you must make arrangements in advance with Danielle to make-up the session by viewing the video online.

 A committee will review students' applications and select participants.
 Students will receive notification of the committee's decision via email.